 UPS Declared Value Coverage

-UPS claims restrictions on certain items.
-For lost checks, phone cards, tickets, gift cards, and the like, UPS will not reimburse the value of those items — it will merely cover the cost of stopping the check or replacing the physical card.
-If media, like documents, film or photographs, are lost, UPS will cover only the costs of the paper or the memory cards.
-And for antiques and specialty items, shippers must provide proof of value, such as an appraisal, in order to be reimbursed.
+However, UPS claims restrictions on certain items.
+For lost checks, phone cards, tickets, gift cards, and other similar products, UPS will not reimburse the value of those items and instead will cover the cost of stopping the check or replacing the physical card.
+If media like documents, film or photographs, are lost, UPS will cover only the costs of the paper or the memory cards.
+As for antiques and specialty items, shippers must provide proof of value, such as an appraisal, in order to be reimbursed.

-UPS claims also says it will deny for “insufficient packaging” — unless the item in question was packaged and shipped at a UPS Store.
+UPS claims also say that they will deny reimbursement in instances of “insufficient packaging” unless the item in question was packaged and shipped at a UPS Store.
 In that case, shippers will be “reimbursed the item’s value (subject to the lesser of the actual value, replacement or repair cost), the cost of packaging materials and service as well as the shipping costs (excluding declared value charges).”

-In order to know how much declared value coverage you need for a package— or whether you need it at all — it’s essential that shippers accurately calculate the value of their shipments.
-You likely want some coverage, but paying for more coverage than you need is a waste of resources that can quickly add up over time.
+In order to know how much declared value coverage you need for a package – or whether you need it at all – it’s essential that you accurately calculate the value of your shipments.
+While you likely want some coverage, paying for more coverage than you need is a waste of resources that can quickly add up over time.
 To find out how much you’re spending on declared value coverage, you can turn to your most valuable resource: your invoices.
 These documents are packed with information about what your carrier is charging you for down to the penny.